awhitehorn/HTML5-ASP.NET-Web-Site/README.md

 * http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html

 #### Error.aspx
-* Customized error page handling a few of the more common server side issues
+* Basic error page example.
+Use your own or modify to suit.

 #### favicon.ico:
-* Really?
+* Self explanatory.

 #### Global.asax
-* ASP.NET application file
+* ASP.NET application file.

 #### humans.txt:
-* Adjust "team" and other aspects you wish to include OR remove it if you don't believe it to be the cats ass
+* Adjust "team" and other aspects you wish to include OR remove it if you don't believe it to be the cats ass.
 * http://humanstxt.org/

 #### main.master:
-* Title, Description, and Keywords meta tags will be adjusted on each indivdual descendant page, not here
+* Title, Description, and Keywords meta tags will be adjusted on each indivdual descendant page, not here.
-* meta author, application-name, viewport get changed here
+* meta author, application-name, viewport get changed here.
-* Main content placeholder to for descendant page markup
+* Main content placeholder to for descendant page markup.
 * <footer> with self-updating copyright year element and script..use it or lose it.
-* The latest JQuery library with local fallback
+* The latest JQuery library with local fallback.
-* Content placeholder for use by descendant pages to add scripts and keep towards the bottom of the page
+* Content placeholder for use by descendant pages to add scripts and keep towards the bottom of the page.
-* Google Analytics: use it or remove...
+* Google Analytics async script.
 * IE6 Chrome Frame install prompt.
 * Modify the markup...do your thing boo-boo.